jvcjunior/jvcjunior/README.md

 ## 👋  Hy, my name is Valter Jr:

-Graduated in Computer Science, Frontend developer with 9+ years of experience in projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, IONIC and others frameworks.
+Graduated in Computer Science, Frontend developer with 9+ years of experience in projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, Ionic and other frameworks.
+I'm studying functional programming currently to create more concise and reusable code.

 ## About Me

-- 🔭 I’m currently working on Angular, React and Node projects
+- 🔭 I’m currently working on React/Node/Angular projects

-- 🌱 I’m currently learning about scalability, performance in javascript apps.
+- 🌱 I’m currently learning about scalability, performance, functional programming in javascript.

 - 👯 I’m looking to collaborate on React/Node projects.